ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 guaranteed to combine into a valid, refined measurement.

 VDAF preparation is mapped onto an aggregation job as illustrated in
 {{agg-flow}}.
-The protocol is comprised of a sequence of HTTP requests from the Leader to the Helper, the first of which includes the aggregation parameter, the Helper's report share for each report in the job, and for each report the initialization step for preparation.
+The aggregation sub-protocol is comprised of a sequence of HTTP requests from the Leader to the Helper, the first of which includes the aggregation parameter, the Helper's report share for each report in the job, and for each report the initialization step for preparation.
 The Helper's response, along with each subsequent request and response, carries the remaining messages exchanged during preparation.

 ~~~ ladder
   report, agg_param